Theboys619/ImpalaLang/documentation/functions.md

 }

 string cool(any test) {
-  return test; // Throws error if not a string
+  return test; // $ Throws error if not a string
 }

+none thisisnothing() {
+  // $ This will not throw an error because of 'none' type }
 ```